saligrama/blog/content/post/upgrading-personal-security-evil-maid.md

 # Recap: hardware

-The physical hardware I have salient to this post are:
+To recap, I'll be using the following hardware for this post:

 * Laptop: Lenovo ThinkPad X1 Carbon Gen 9
     - Runs a dual-boot setup with Arch Linux and Windows 11
     - Initially, both the Linux and Windows partitions were unencrypted
 * Hardware security key: YubiKey 5C NFC

-# Stage three: Linux disk encryption with YubiKey authentication
+# Stage three: Linux disk encryption with FIDO2/YubiKey authentication

 These instructions will demonstrate how to encrypt the Linux partition in-place.
 If you were smarter than me when you initially set up the laptop and encrypted the disk, skip to the next step.